Excel tips and tricks (v7 Feb 2023)

 Time the exection of code

 To measure the execution speed of a piece of code is simple.
 You set a variable to the time value before you run the code and immediately after.
 The difference between the two is the time it took to execute the code.
-Simple but there is a problem, the problem is that the default and only VBA function to return a time value =Time()
+Simple enough, but there is a problem.
+The problem is that the default and only VBA function to return a time value =Time()

 has a resolution / granularity of seconds.
-So measuring anything smaller than a second will not possible.
+So measuring anything smaller than a second is not possible.
 Therefore Microsoft published code called MicroTimer to produce a time value with a micro second granularity.

 Based on this code I made a so-called class named ClassTimer to define some methods to easily do this time measurement.
 The class enables you to use Timer.Start